-Before the world becameand mapped, measured, and modern, it moved through a rawer, wilder stage, a time when landscapes, cultures, and species were still shaping the identity we now take for granted.
-These rare photographsloss. capture that early world in transition:hunting a vanished predator, a frontier classroom, and a moment of simple joy from a century ago.
+Before thepresence world became mapped, measured,found and modern, it moved through aplayful, rawer, wilder stage, a time when landscapes, cultures, and species were still shaping the identity we now take for granted.
+These rarelandscapes, photographs capture that early world in transition: a vanishedyoung, predator, a frontier classroom, and a momentstage, of simple joy from a century ago.

 Here are three images that show the planet before it fully became the one we know.